l7mp/stunner/doc/AUTH.md

 ```

 The term `plaintext` may be deceptive: the password is never exchanged in plain text between the
-client and STUNner.
-However, since the WebRTC Javascript API uses the TURN credentials unencrypted,
+client and STUNner over the Internet.
+However, since the WebRTC Javascript API uses the TURN
-an attacker can easily extract the STUNner credentials from the client-side Javascript code.
-This
+credentials unencrypted, an attacker can easily extract the STUNner credentials from the
-does not pose a major security risk though: remember, possessing a working TURN credential will
+client-side Javascript code.
+This does not pose a major security risk though: remember, possessing
-allow an attacked to reach only the backend services explicitly admitted by an appropriate
+a working TURN credential will allow an attacker to reach only the backend services explicitly
-UDPRoute.
-In other words, in a properly configured STUNner deployment the attacked will be able to
+admitted by an appropriate UDPRoute.
+In other words, in a properly configured STUNner deployment
-reach only the media servers, which is essentially the same level of security as if you put the
+the attacker will be able to reach only the media servers, which is essentially the same level of
-media servers to the Internet over an open public IP address.
-For [here](/doc/SECURITY.md) for
+security as if you put the media servers to the Internet over an open public IP address.
+For
-further tips on hardened STUNner deployments.
+[here](/doc/SECURITY.md) for further tips on hardened STUNner deployments.

 In order to mitigate the risk, it is a good security practice to reset the username/password pair
 every once in a while.
 Suppose you want to set the STUN/TURN username to `foo` and the password to